Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

     >>> dir(g)

-To get help on a specific method, e.g. the ``species_index`` method:
+To get help on a specific method, such as the ``species_index`` method:

 .. code:: python

     >>> help(g.species_index)

-For properties, getting the documentation is slightly trickier, as the usual method will give you the help for the *result*, e.g.:
+For properties, getting the documentation is slightly trickier, as the usual method will give you the help for the *result*.
+For example:

 .. code:: python